 Planning

-Programming Environment
+Programming Environment / bedoel je niet target platform ?? je haalt hier een aantal zaken door mekaar

 The programming environment will focus on web based development.
 So the product will be hosted on a server with probably apache, php, mysql and maybe other software.
 Also Git will be used for version control and sharing files with project members.
 With Git the program will be online and viewable by everyone.
 Sensitive data will of course be delimited.